 Industries in Oregon are largely timber related, although there is a growing industrial base in Seattle and Portland.

 Oregon is largely quiet in international affaires, and apparently enjoys a largely peaceful existence, as they rarely come to the forefront in the news.
-While Oregon functions under a one-party Ecotopic party, all minorities are represented.
+While Oregon functions under an Ecotopic party system, all minorities are represented.
 The only time Oregon has come to the news front is when it helped to establish the Ecotopic Arab Republic of Al-Basra, and more recently with its help in establishing the World Ecotopic Reserve in central Hispaniola and the re-forestation of Haÿti, which is currently in progress.

 A quirk of Oregon is the use of the Cyrillic alphabet, though the official language is English.
 The Cyrillic alphabet was introduced by Russian missionaries and has gained widespread currency.